Dabbahu Volcano: Plate tectonics

 The volcano is located along the Somali Plate.
 Researchers predict that the land along this region, known as the East African Rift, will eventually break away, creating a new island consisting of eastern Ethiopia and Djibouti with a new sea in between.
-Using seismic data from 2005, a research study predicted that this new ocean would likely be formed in about one million years.
+Using seismic data from 2005, a research study predicted that this could occur in about one million years.

 Life

 Scientists are studying the fissure for extremophiles.